jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 2004

 <
-a symbol apart from an object access procedure also has a class access procedure giving you access to the class members in a static form.
+a symbol apart from an object access command also has a class access command giving you access to the class members in a static form.
 The object includes its type-static members...
 (I’m explaining static here.)
 \>

 JJ